mejjico/learn_github/README.md

 # learn_github
-This is just the folder to train
+This is just the folder to train!